brotherbeer/mynum/README.md

-MYNUM
+MYNUM LIBARAY
 -------------

-MYNUM is a C++ library for big integer arithmetic.
-Compared to the Java, python, ruby and other well-known big integer library, mynum is more efficient!
+Mynum is a portable library for big integer arithmetic, it aims to provide convenience for the research of number theory，cryptology and other fields.

-operations:
+Using mynum, the length of an integer can be arbitrary under available memory conditions.

+In the latest release version, mynum supplies:

  * [Initialization](#initialization)
  * [Addition](#addition)